 6.3 Studies to Address Data Gaps

-Due to the diffuse nature of PCB source area, poorly defined pathways between source areas and delivery mechanisms, and uncertain environmental response, the Task Force will contemplate addition studies to address some key data gaps.
+Due to the diffuse nature of PCB source area, poorly defined pathways between source areas and delivery mechanisms, and uncertain environmental response, the Task Force will contemplate additional studies to address some key data gaps.
 The Task Force will consider the need to conduct any of these studies as part of their routine implementation effectiveness assessment.
 It is noted that some of these studies may be conducted by Ecology’s Environmental Assessment Program, in which case the Task Force will provide review and comment.

+6.3.1 Key Data Gaps
-Two potential studies are provided below, related to bioaccumulation of PCBs in fish and assessment of sediment PCB concentrations.

-6.3.1 Bioaccumulation of PCBs in Fish

-Measured water column PCB concentrations in the Spokane River are currently at levels similar to, and typically below, the listed water quality standard.
+Key data gaps identified by the Task Force correspond to bioaccumulation of PCBs in fish and assessment of sediment PCB concentrations.
+Measured water column PCB concentrations in the Spokane River are currently at levels similar to, and often below, the listed water quality standard.
 Fish tissue concentrations, however, remain well above target levels.
-This study would collect the necessary data and perform the associated analyses to better understand the site-specific factors that drive fish tissue concentrations in the Spokane River.
-This work could also review past fish studies to see if historically observed PCB concentrations are unduly influenced by specific age of the fish collected.

-6.3.2 Sediment PCB Concentrations

-There is a commonly-held assumption that legacy bottom sediments are not a significant contributor to PCB impairment of the Spokane River, because: 1) The River is viewed as sediment-poor, with many non-depositional zones, and 2) Remediation activities have been conducted at areas of known legacy sediment contamination.
+There is also a commonly-held assumption that legacy bottom sediments are not a significant contributor to PCB impairment of the Spokane River, because: 1) The River is viewed as sediment-poor, with many non-depositional zones, and 2) Remediation activities have been conducted at areas of known legacy sediment contamination.
 This assumption may not be accurate, however, as there are known areas of sediment deposition in impounded sections of the river that have not been sufficiently sampled to provide a clear understanding of sediment PCB contributions.
+Furthermore, assessment of congener patterns in PCB sources, bottom sediments, and fish may provide insight on the sources most responsible for existing fish tissue levels.

+6.3.2 Study Plan

-Available recent data currently consist of sediment trap measurements conducted near Ninemile and Upriver Dam in 2013 (Era-Miller, 2014), and sediment data collected as part of reassessment of the Upriver Dam and Donkey Island PCB sediment sites.
-Some additional sediment PCB concentration data exist (Johnson. and Norton, 2001), but are much older.
+The Task Force intends to address these key data gaps in a three step process, consisting of: 1) Screening-level mining of existing data, 2) Formatting of data, 3) More rigorous assessment.
+Sufficient data currently exist to support a high level assessment of the relationship between water column PCB concentration, sediment PCB concentration, and fish tissue PCB concentration.
+These screening-level studies would include an update of the bioaccumulation model applied in Serdar et al (2011) using more recent data, as well as simple congener pattern assessment.
+Available recent data currently consist of sediment trap measurements conducted near Ninemile and Upriver Dam in 2013 (Era-Miller, 2014), catch basin sediment data (Ecology, 2012), 2012 fish tissue data (Ecology, 2014a).
+Additional bottom sediment data include those collected as part of Ecology’s 2003-2007 PCB Source Assessment (Serdar et al, 2011), and sediment data collected as part of reassessment of the Upriver Dam and Donkey Island PCB sediment sites.
+Ecology has recently collected sediment PCB data in Lake Spokane, with results available in 2017.
+Some additional sediment PCB concentration data also exist (Johnson. and Norton, 2001), but are much older.
+Results of these analyses will inform understanding of the importance of water column vs. sediment sources in contributing to fish tissue contamination, and likely sources of PCBs to sediments and fish.
+These high level results will also help target areas where more rigorous assessment is needed.

-This study, if undertaken, would be designed to:

-conduct sediment PCB measurements in known depositional areas (such as behind Ninemile Dam and Upriver Dam);

-provide an assessment of the extent to which existing sediment concentrations reflect existing loads versus legacy sources; and

-provide a better-informed understanding of the contribution of sediments to PCB impairment of the Spokane River.
+Rigorous assessment of PCB congener patterns require the data to be stored in a particular format which is different than the format currently used to store the data.
+The second phase of work will consist of compiling and formatting all relevant data into a database into the required format.
+The final phase of work will consist of the implementation of more rigorous studies that are identified as part of the screening level assessment.

 7 References